StormDragon77/Stormilla/README.md

 You can suggest or report a bug by opening a new issue in Issues.
 You can also open an issue for wiki changes.

 Stormilla only supports the latest release of Minecraft.
-The only mod Stormilla currently supports is the latest release of OptiFine and Fabric equivalents that use the OptiFine format.
+The only mods Stormilla currently supports are the latest release of OptiFine and Fabric equivalents that use the OptiFine format.

 # [Discord](https://discord.gg/e5CKcu2G6c)
 You can also leave a suggestion or bug report in my discord server + get access to exclussive previews and even *occasional* beta releases.